Buying at Auction

 ON THE AUCTION DAY

 On the day of the auction, clients intending to bid in person must provide their name and address, as well as proof of identification such as a passport or driving licence.
 First-time bidders must also provide credit information (including bank name, bank contact, account number and phone number).
 Once your registration is completed you will be given a paddle with your personal number for bidding during the auction.
 Once the sale begins, the auctioneer will announce each lot in numerical order as listed in the catalogue and then open the bidding.
 A live auction will always feature photos and current pricing of each lot projected onto a large screen or television during bidding.
 To place a bid, simply raise your paddle for the auctioneer to recognize your bid.
 If you become the only bidder remaining, the auctioneer will state that the item is sold then announce the hammer price and your paddle number.
-The usual speed of our auctioneers is 80 to 100 lots per hour, but this may vary depending on the type of goods being sold.
+The usual speed of our auctioneers is approx. 50 to 80 lots per hour, but this may vary depending on the type of goods being sold.

 AFTER THE AUCTION